aeverettTGK/trimming_raw_reads/worksheet.md

 ## The following questions pertain to Remix 1 (the first time you change fastp parameters)
 ### Q23: What parameters did you change?
 Answer:
+Changed -q from 15 to 30

 ### Q24: How did you expect this to change the filtering results (be specific)?
 Answer:
+Limit the number of sequences left over after cleaning by removing any position with a PHRED score under 30

 ### Q25: Explain the results.
 Did the change cause an effect that matched your expectations?
 Use information from the fastp output to explain.
 Answer:
+The number of reads was about cut in half, with every position in the read having a PHRED score of 30 or above (everything located in the green section of the Per base sequence quality map), matching expectations.
 ---

 ## The following questions pertain to Remix 2 (the first time you change fastp parameters)
 ### Q26: What parameters did you change?
 Answer:
+Changed -l from 15 to 20

 ### Q27: How did you expect this to change the filtering results (be specific)?
 Answer:
+Remove any read with a length less than 20 base pairs long

 ### Q28: Explain the results.
 Did the change cause an effect that matched your expectations?
 Use information from the fastp output to explain.
 Answer:
+The number of reads kept was again cut in half, and the smallest read was 20 base pairs long, meeting that expectation.
+Little else changed in terms of the data provided.